 Third, self-reports of the performance behaviors (effort, skill usage, and problem-solving) are clearly not the same thing as performance results (e.g., objective performance data).
 Unfortunately, we were simply unable to collect more objective performance results outcomes.
 In fact, we specifically and repeatedly pressed the issue of objective performance measures with organizational representatives.
 They indicated that productivity was influenced by so many things (e.g., size of production runs, number of changeovers needed, quality of raw materials, and so on) that the objective numbers were not comparable across teams and departments.
-It is possible that these performance behaviors might not translate into performance results, in part because performance results often depend on factors outside the control of the employee (e.g., available resources, equipment breakdowns, and so on; Borman, 1991).
+It is possible that these performance behaviors might not translate into performance results, in part because performance behaviors are under the direct control of the employee, whereas performance results often depend on factors outside the control of the employee (e.g., available resources, equipment breakdowns, and so on; Borman, 1991).
 Future research should investigate the extent to which a transition to semi-autonomous team structures impact performance results.